You are at risk of hearing loss

 Be aware of your environment

-How to use earplugs
+How to use foam earplugs

 - With clean hands, roll the earplug until it is as thin as possible.